TheOdinProject/curriculum/nodeJS/authentication/json_web_tokens.md

 So when a user successfully logs in, the server generates and sends a signed JWT in response.
 What about for incoming requests to routes we want to protect?

 The client must attach the JWT to any such requests, whether that's through `fetch` in a script or when using something like Postman.
 In our case, we'll do the same as earlier and write to the "Authorization" header using the format `Bearer: <JWT>`.
 Just like with the Sessions lesson, any routes we want to protect will need a middleware to authenticate the request first.
-However, instead of doing session stuff like before, we need to extract the JWT and verify its signature, which can also be done with the `jsonwebtoken` library.
+However, instead of saving a session server-side, we only need to extract the JWT and verify its signature, which can also be done with the `jsonwebtoken` library.
 For example:

 ```javascript
 // in an authentication middleware